• Skip to primary navigation

 Author: Jolina

 Filipino style spaghetti is unlike any spaghetti you’ve had before.
-It’s sweet, made with banana ketchup, topped with a mountain of sharp cheddar cheese and has hotdogs!
+It’s sweet and salty, made with banana ketchup, topped with sharp cheddar cheese and has hotdogs!
+So good.

 Print Recipe Pin Recipe